 The projects I manage outside of my working hours (never inside them, I assure you).
-There’s Professional Moron (a a satire and culture blog I’ve run since 2012) and Moonshake Books (pedantic book reviews).
-I also write short stories and novels, which I’ll perhaps try and get published one day.
+There’s Professional Moron, which is a satire and culture blog I’ve run since 2012, and Moonshake Books for highly detailed book reviews.
+I also write short stories and novels, which I’ll shortly be looking to try and get published.

-I started this blog in July 2016 to develop on my book reviews from the other blog.
-This allows me to go into incredibly pedantic detail about my favourite novels (fiction or non-fiction).
-Hopefully, this will introduce people to new books, but I simply enjoy writing about them in greater detail.
+I started this blog in July 2016 to develop on my book reviews from Professional Moron.
+These allow me to go into incredible detail about my favourite novels (fiction and non-fiction).
+I'm hoping the blog will introduce people around the world to new books, but I also simply enjoy writing about them in greater detail.

 I've been working on a debut novel for the last few years.
 It's 81,000 words and develops on themes from Jean-Paul Sartre's Roads to Freedom trilogy from the 1940s.
-A character study, it follows a man as he copes with an unusual phobia which plays havoc with his personal and professional life.
-I've got several working titles for this right now, but just refer to it as "the novel" for now.
+A character study, it follows a man as he copes with an unusual phobia which plays havoc with his life.
+I'm aiming to have this finished by January 2018 and will be contacting literary agents from there.

-I've written a couple of short stories in 2016, most notably the satirical science-fiction story Posthoumous.
+I've written several short stories, most notably the satirical science-fiction effort Posthoumous.
 It's about a dystopian world where there isn't any houmous left.
 I've also written a Kafka-inspired story about life from the perspective of a pack of cigarettes, which I'll be developing into a longer story early in 2017.
 I'm ruminating over other several other ideas at the moment, too.